Mickey's Follies

-Mickey's Follies is a Mickey Mouse short animated film first released on August 28, 1929, as part of the Mickey Mouse film series.
+Mickey's Follies is a Mickey Mouse animated short film first released on August 28, 1929, as part of the Mickey Mouse film series.
 It was directed by Ub Iwerks and Wilfred Jackson, with music by Carl Stalling.
 It was produced in black and white by The Walt Disney Studio and released to theaters by Celebrity Productions.
 It was the tenth Mickey Mouse short to be produced, the seventh of that year.

-This cartoon is the first in which Mickey sings, and the song -- "Minnie's Yoo-Hoo"—was used as the opening theme for all of the Mickey Mouse cartoons from The Jazz Fool (1929) to Mickey's Steam Roller (1934).
-Mickey's singing voice is provided by an unknown studio employee; in these early days, Walt Disney was not yet the exclusive voice for Mickey.
+This cartoon revolves around Mickey singing the song "Minnie's Yoo-Hoo", which was later used as the opening theme for all of the Mickey Mouse cartoons from The Jazz Fool (1929) until Mickey's Steam Roller (1934).
+Mickey's singing voice is provided by an anonymous studio employee; in these early days, Walt Disney was not yet the exclusive voice for Mickey.

 Plot

 The animals in the barnyard are watching a series of short song and dance numbers performed by other barnyard animals, similar to the Ziegfeld Follies of the day.
 It opens with Mickey playing the piano with other animals.
 A series of other short song and dance numbers presume.
-The cartoon ends with Mickey giving a solo performance of his theme song.
+The cartoon ends with Mickey giving a solo performance of his theme song "Minnie's Yoo-Hoo".

 Along with Mickey, Minnie Mouse is shown in the audience cheering for Mickey.
 There is also a cast of other barnyard animals, including a group of dancing ducks, a chicken-rooster duo who beat each other up in sync to the music, an operatic singing pig who is poorly received, and various other barnyard animals in the audience.